 Criteria for the OHS Audit

-Should an individual audit be conducted, the criteria thereof must be defined and used as reference against which compliance will be determined.
+Should an individual audit be conducted, the criteria thereof must be defined and used as a reference against which compliance will be determined.

 Such criteria may include the following:

-- Relevant policies.
+- Relevant Policies and Procedures.

 - Processes and standard operating procedures.